 Jason Workmaster focuses his practice on government contracts-related litigation, including contract claims and disputes, bid protests, and civil False Claims Act (FCA) cases.
 He has represented a host of clients in these types of cases before the boards of contract appeals, the U.S. Court of Federal Claims (COFC), the Government Accountability Office (GAO), and U.S. District Court.
 He also routinely assists clients in responding to government audits and investigations.
+Chambers USA has recognized Mr. Workmaster for his government contracts expertise, noting that clients say he takes "the time to understand our business and his legal advice is tailored to our needs and particular issues" and that a "key strength… is his ability to talk to business people with clarity about complex legal issues."

 - Representing contractors in COFC, GAO, and state and local bid protests challenging, or defending, agency award decisions.